mafaldacf/rendezvous/README.md

     - Instance type: `t2.medium` (cheaper instances with fewer vCPUs will not be able to build the project with CMake)
     - Select the previously created keypair `rendezvous-eu`
     - For now you can use the default VPC and Security Group settings
-3. In the local project folder, edit the `manager.sh` script with the public IP and keypair path of the new instance
+3. In the local project folder, edit the `rendezvous.sh` script with the public IP and keypair path of the new instance
-4. Upload the project with `./manager.sh remote deploy`.
+4. Upload the project with `./rendezvous.sh remote deploy`.
 Note that this might take a long time.
 If you encounter any problems (especially running the dependencies script or building the C++ project) you should do it mannually
 5. In AWS EC2 Instances, select your instance and go to 'Actions' -> 'Image and Templates' -> 'Create Image' to create a new `rendezvous` AMI
 6. When the AMI is ready, select it, go to 'Actions' -> 'Copy AMI', choose the US East (N. Virginia) (`us-east-1`) and copy the AMI